FAQ: Prepping Intensive Courses

 What if I’m not happy with the course?
 Can I get my money back?

-You have 10 days to decide whether this course is for you.
+You have 14 days from the first day of class to decide whether this course is for you.
 If you aren’t completely satisfied, let us know and we’ll refund your money in full.
 You have nothing to lose and everything to gain!

 What is the difference between the 8-Week Prepping Intensive and the 6-Week Advanced Intensive?

 The 8-Week Intensive is foundational preparedness, focusing on topics like emergency food storage, water storage and purification, getting your house prepped for emergencies, and planning for potential evacuations.
 We meet every week to discuss the assignments and allow time for questions.
 This means that there is a lot of accountability in the 8-week class.
 The 6-Week Advanced Class focuses on long-term sustainability, DIYs, and skills.
-Study is more independent and there are no weekly check-ins.
+Study is more independent.
 You can learn more about the differences HERE.

 Is the Prepping Intensive a prerequisite before you can take the Advanced Intensive?